New Zealanders: Asian

-In the 2013 Census, Asian ancestries total was 11.8% of the population, Chinese remained the largest Asian ethnic group in 2013, with 171,411 people while Indian was the second-largest Asian ethnic group in 2013, with 155,178 with Filipino a distant third with 40,350 people.
+In the 2013 census, people with Asian ancestry made up 11.8% of the population.
+Chinese remained the largest Asian ethnic group in 2013 (171,411 people); Indian was the second-largest (155,178 people) and Filipino a distant third (40,350 people).

-The Asian component actually predates the Pacific component.
-There had been people of Asian ethnicity living in New Zealand from the early days of European settlement, albeit in very small numbers.
-During the period of gold rushes later in the nineteenth century the number of Chinese temporary settlers both from China and from Australia and America increased sharply.
-This was an interlude in many respects, though there was a small population which remained and settled permanently.
-However, a century later in the 1980s and 1990s the number of people of Asian ethnicities grew rapidly, and they are likely to exceed the Pacific population within the next few years.
+There have been people of Asian ethnicity living in New Zealand from the early days of European settlement, albeit in very small numbers.
+Many Chinese men were encouraged to temporarily move to Otago during the gold rushes of the late 1800s, but the poll tax from 1881-1930s kept numbers low.
+Some came directly from Guangzhou and others via goldfields in Australia and America.
+A small population of these groups remained and settled permanently.
+A century later, the number of people of Asian ethnicities increased after changes to immigration laws.

 Pacific Islanders

 In the 1950s and 1960s, New Zealand encouraged migrants from the South Pacific.
 The country had a large demand for unskilled labour in the manufacturing sector.
-As long as this demand continued, migrants were encouraged by the government to come from the South Pacific, and many overstayed.
-However, when the boom times stopped, some blamed the migrants for the economic downturn affecting the country, and many of those people suffered dawn raids from 1974.
+As long as this demand continued, migrants were encouraged by the government to come from the South Pacific, and stayed longer than their visas allowed.
+However, when the boom times stopped, some blamed the migrants for the economic downturn affecting the country, and many of those people suffered from the dawn raids from 1974.